Asian markets mixed after Wall Street rises on dealmaking

 AstraZeneca added 0.5% following the weekend announcement that clinical trials for its coronavirus vaccine will resume after a reported side-effect in a British patient.
 The vaccine is seen as one of the strongest contenders among the dozens of vaccines being tested.

-In energy markets, benchmark U.S. crude oil for October delivery gained 1 cent to $32.27 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude oil for October delivery lost 5 cents to $37.21 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 7 cents on Monday to $32.26.
-Brent crude oil for November delivery lost 2 cents to $39.59 per barrel in London.
+Brent crude oil for November delivery lost 8 cents to $39.53 per barrel in London.
 The contract dropped 22 cents in the previous session, to $39.61.

 Credit: Vincent Yu